-Cardi.Health, the data-powered cardiovascular health management app, has surveyed 11,408 people with cardiovascular health issues.
-The answers revealed that diabetes and smoking are not as common among people with cardiovascular health problems as one would think.
+Cardi Health, a digital cardiovascular health solution for managing and preventing heart diseases, has surveyed 11,408 Americans with high blood pressure and/or high cholesterol levels.
+The answers revealed that diabetes and smoking are not as common among people seeking help with their heart health as one might think.

-“It’s essential for people with diabetes to pay a visit to a cardiologist regularly.
-Diabetes damages the nerves, and those diagnosed with it should be checked out as soon as possible,” said Robertas Pranevičius, MD, Medical Advisor for Cardiovascular Disease Management at Cardi.Health.
+“It’s vital for people with diabetes to see a doctor regularly.
+Diabetes damages the nerves, and those diagnosed with it should be checked out as soon as possible to avoid severe complications,” said Robertas Pranevicius, MD, Medical Advisor for Cardiovascular Disease Management at Cardi Health.

 Read the full report here: https://publuu.com/flip-book/15285/47762/page/1

-A report released by the cardiovascular health company Cardi.Health shows the ranking of the top 5 health conditions that are common among Cardi Health users. […]
+A report released by the cardiovascular health company Cardi Health shows the ranking of the top 5 heart disease risk factors that are common among Cardi Health users. […]

 Start managing your cardiovascular disease now!